MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Empirical Study

+Beyond the impact of file locating, we delve into the generation of failed instances when the correct modified files were provided.
+A typical code change consists of multiple hunks, each specifying the line numbers targeted for modification and detailing the changes made at these locations.
 To quantitatively analyze the accuracy of line localization, we use the line numbers' range of the modified content in the reference code change as the basis assuming that the correct modification location of the code change is uniquely determined in most cases.
-By calculating the overlap ratio of the line number ranges of the generated and reference, we can estimate the accuracy of line localization in the generation process.
-Specifically, for each instance, the line number ranges of the code change in the reference $r$ is represented as a set of intervals $\mL_r = \{[s_{0},e_0], ..., [s_n,e_n]\}$, while the line number range set of the generated code change $g$ is $\mL_g = \{[s_0',e_0'], ..., [s_m',e_m']\}$, where $s$ and $e$ respectively represent the starting and ending line number of each modification hunk in the file, with $n$ hunks in the reference code change and $m$ in the generated one.
-The formula for calculating the overlap ratio is as follows:
+By calculating the coverage ratio of the line number ranges of the generated and reference, we can estimate the accuracy of line localization in the generation process, i.e.,